 We've already written about bad albums by great artists, but what about the other side of the coin - unexpectedly great albums, by awful artists?
-Read on for our top eight.
+Read on for our top seven.

 Years before 'Pretty Fly For A White Guy', and 'Want You Bad', their third album 'Smash' - released in 1994 - came out of nowhere.
 Their previous two records hadn't experienced any mainstream success, but 'Smash' hit the spot.
 A pop-punk staple (a contemporary of Green Day's 'Dookie'), 'Smash' proved that the Offspring could go mainstream and still be legit.
 For one album, anyway.